llvdrhau/Alquimia_Co-culture_ISPR_Optimisation-/README.md

 * kinetics: function holding the kinetic expresions used in the mass balances

-* Sampling: functions to perform a latin hyper cube sampling incorporating correlations between parameters according to the methods of Iman-Conover (2007).
+* sampling: functions to perform a latin hyper cube sampling incorporating correlations between parameters according to the methods of Iman-Conover (2007).

-* Calibration: runs parameter estimation, Monte Carlo simuilations and the bootstrap methode for the two batch models
+* calibration: runs parameter estimation, Monte Carlo simuilations and the bootstrap methode for the two batch models

-* Validation: comibing parameters for both models and validating them on experiment BV5
+* validation: comibing parameters for both models and validating them on experiment BV5

 * optimisation: scripts running single, multiple and stochastic